ifIMust/chordless/README.md

 ## Desired features
 - Select sharps or flats preference with a UI widget.
 - Toggle numeric subscript visibility with a UI widget.
-- Support specifying config file as a command line argument
+- Specify config file as a command line argument

 ## Further work
 - Select key/mode, for improved chord naming/analysis